QualiSystems/NVIDIA-Onyx-Switch-Shell-2G/README.md

 # Known Issues

 - Due to the Physical Entity table design, all ports that has **no** SFP or GBIC transceiver installed will be skipped during the **Autoload**.
+- Mellanox devices don't have startup-config.
+The relevant error message will be raised during Save/Restore command for startup configuration.